Stable Big Bang formation for Einstein's equations: The complete sub-critical regime: Introduction

 where $q$ is as in Sect.\,\ref{SSS:INTROSTRUCTURECOEFFICIENTS} (see just above \eqref{E:INTROKBOUND} for further discussion) and $\| \cdot \|_{\dot{H}^N}$ is a standard homogeneous Sobolev norm; see Sect.\,\ref{sec:Boots} for the details.

-We now highlight some crucial aspects of our analysis of the high-order energies: \begin{quote} To close the proof and justify the estimate \eqref{E:HIGHORDERNERGIES}, we must first choose the parameter $A$ to be \textbf{sufficiently large}, then choose the ``regularity parameter'' $N$ to be \textbf{sufficiently large relative to $A$}, and finally choose $data$ to be sufficiently small, where for the rest of Section~\ref{subsec:pf.overview}, ``$data$'' denotes a small number whose size is controlled by the closeness of the initial data to the Kasner data in a high-order Sobolev norm. \end{quote}
+We now highlight some crucial aspects of our analysis of the high order energies: \begin{quote} To close the proof and justify the estimate \eqref{E:HIGHORDERNERGIES}, we must first choose the parameter $\blowupexp$ to be \textbf{sufficiently large}, then choose the ``regularity parameter'' $N$ to be \textbf{sufficiently large relative to $\blowupexp$}, and finally choose $data$ to be sufficiently small, where for the rest of Sect.\,\ref{subsec:pf.overview}, ``$data$'' denotes a small number whose size is controlled by the closeness of the initial data to the Kasner data in a high order Sobolev norm. \end{quote}